2019 Swell Investing Review

 Swell Investing offers investors a unique type of investment opportunity.

-If all of this sounds appealing to you, wait until we get to the best part: the service only requires a minimum investment of $50.
+If all of this sounds appealing to you, wait until we get to the best part: the service only requires a minimum i all of this sounds appealing to you, wait until we get to the best part: the service only requires a minimum investment of $50.
 But what’s the catch?
 You’ll find out more in our 2019 Swell Investing review.

 Swell Investing Fees